-Here is a straight quote from Research News, a magazine distributed to researchers in Alberta.
-I trust you will find it as interesting as we did…
+Here is a quote from Research News, a magazine distributed to researchers in Alberta.
+The article was featured in their Spring 2008 edition.
+The full article is included below.

 Nature versus nurture.